Cushing syndrome occurs when the body overproduces cortisol. It can cause symptoms, including weight gain and thinning skin.

-The sooner you begin treatment, the better the expected outcome.
+The sooner you begin treatment for Cushing syndrome, the better the expected outcome.
 It’s important to note that your individual outlook depends on the specific cause and treatment you receive.

 It may take some time for your symptoms to improve.
-Be sure to ask your healthcare provider for healthy dietary guidelines, keep follow-up appointments, and increase your activity level slowly.
+Be sure to ask a healthcare professional for healthy dietary guidelines, keep follow-up appointments, and increase your activity level slowly.

-Support groups can help you cope with Cushing’s syndrome.
-Your local hospital or healthcare provider can provide you with information about groups that meet in your area.
+Support groups can help you cope with Cushing syndrome.
+Your local hospital or doctor can provide you with information about groups that meet in your area.